AnyBody/anybody-tutorial/A_Getting_started_modeling/lesson3.rst

 In general, the total number of DOFs in the model should be exactly as same as the total number of kinematic constraints in the model.
 But at the moment, the number of kinematic constraints is larger than that of DOFs.
-In this kind of situation, the kinematics of the model may not be determined uniquely because there are more equations to be solved than the number of unknowns in the system.
-This may frequently happen if the user may not consider this concept of the DOFs and the constraints.

-But you should know why there are more constraints than you have defined and how AnyBody could solve the kinematics of the model even in this situation.
-In the “HumanModel” folder there is a subfolder of which name is ‘DefaultMannequinDrivers’.
-In that folder, there are some default drivers which can control the posture of the human model based on the values in the Mannequin.any file.
+**In some cases, having more constraints than DOFs (also called a redundant set of constraints) results in a failed kinematic simulation, because the system is over-constrained.**

+However our AnyBody model seems to work despite this constraint redundancy.
+Why?

+This is because, these 150 - 132 = 18 "extra" constraints were also "soft" constraints enforced by the “default mannequin drivers” described :ref:`*here earlier* <The “Default mannequin drivers”>`.

+The "DefaultMannequinDrivers" can be found in a subfolder of the “HumanModel” folder, as shown in the figure below.
+These drivers control the human model's posture based on the values in the "Mannequin.any" file.

 |Model tree Default manequin drivers|

-The reason why these default drivers exist is that sometimes the user may have some difficulties in finding which human joints should be driven or what kinds of constraints should be defined for the human model.
-In order to provide a more convenient way of modeling, these default drivers of human model can help users even if they may miss some necessary drivers to run the kinematics perfectly.
-And because these default drivers are defined as “Soft” constraints, the kinematics of the model can be solved with the other normal “Hard” type constraints.
-“Soft” constraint means that it can be compromised with other Soft and Hard Constraints.
+Because these default drivers are defined as “Soft” constraints, they were compromised in favour of the "Hard" constraints specified in Steps 1 to 7 in this document.

+This avoided an over-constrained situation and kinematics could therefore be solved.

-Because you could define all necessary “Hard” constraints to run the kinematics, let us find the way how to remove these default drivers from your model.
-You can just add one more BM statement in the main file to control the default drivers of the human model like this:
+Since you could define all necessary “Hard” constraints, the default drivers can now be removed by just adding one more BM statement to the main file:

 .. code-block:: AnyScriptDoc